giorgionordo/pythonNeutrosophicSets/README.md

 same directory contains also the file ns_util.py where are defined some utility functions external to the classes but employed by them.

+Both the code and the underlying data structures of the three classes NSuniverse, NSset and NSmapping have been explained in detail and also concrete examples of using the introduced objects and methods have been given.
+The attention given to the usability of these classes and the extensive documentation provided with a rich assortment of examples and use cases, gives us confidence that, in addition to being used for the exploration of uncertain data and practical applications, it can be the subject of further study and expansion opening up new research perspectives in various scientific and applied disciplines that use the tools of neutrosophic set theory.

 ## Notation